“That’s going to be a hard school to get into, but we’ll give it a shot.”

 This means that my high GPA and solid recommendations from a highly regarded high school should have been enough for my peers and teachers to see me as capable.
 Come to think of it, my matriculation into Xavier should have been enough as well.
 Justice Scalia as a valedictorian, as an Italian, as a child of a professor and an elementary school teacher, on the other hand, didn’t have classmates in high school wondering how he got there.
 I was doing what I was doing for those who didn’t get to be part of the honors classes via eye test.

-When I went to my counselor a few months letter with my acceptance letter to Syracuse University, I was elated.
+When I went to my counselor a few months later with my acceptance letter to Syracuse University, I was elated.
 This tall Irish priest of a man smiled and shook my hand in earnest.
 By the time I got my rejection letter from Georgetown University, he shrugged and told me, “You’re in good company, sir,” listing all the other kids who didn’t get in with me, all of the others white.
 My trepidation about his biases were relieved.
-In 2003, as a junior in college, a group of us drove down to Washington D.C. to protest this Supreme Court decision, and Scalia’s calamitous views on the policies that allowed me to attend Syracuse U. In 2013, Justice Scalia argued:
+In 2003, as a junior in college, a group of us drove down to Washington D.C. to protest this Supreme Court decision, and Scalia’s calamitous views on the policies that allowed me to attend Syracuse U. In 2015, Justice Scalia argued:

 “There are those who contend that it does not benefit African-Americans to get them into the University of Texas, where they do not do well, as opposed to having them go to a less-advanced school, a slower-track school where they do well,” he said.
 “One of the briefs pointed out that most of the black scientists in this country don’t come from schools like the University of Texas.
 They come from lesser schools where they do not feel that they’re being pushed ahead in classes that are too fast for them.”